 The JCCP regulate their members for what are loosely termed the 'temporary' and 'semi-permanent' dermal fillers.
-The temporary products are most commonly made from hyaluronic acid.
+The temporary products are most commonly made from a product that contains hyaluronic acid.
 The semi-permanent variety tend to last longer because they have an additional collagen stimulating effect.
 The JCCP do not regulate or approve the highest risk category of dermal fillers - permanent fillers.

 Dermal fillers are classified as medical devices.
-This can offer a certain amount of protection in terms of product quality; however, the restrictions are not as significant as for prescription medicines even though risks can be significant.
+This can offer a certain amount of protection in terms of product quality; however, the restrictions that are placed on the use and supply of dermal fillers are not as significant as those provided for prescription medicines (such as Botox®) even though risks can be significant.